viralp353/PyBer_Analysis/README.md

-   *  Technical Analysis Deliverable 1: A DataFrame that summarizes the key metrics for the ride-sharing data by city type.
+   *  (1)Technical Analysis Deliverable 1: A DataFrame that summarizes the key metrics for the ride-sharing data by city type.

-   *  Technical Analysis Deliverable 2: A multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.
+   *  (2)Technical Analysis Deliverable 2: A multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.

-   *  Delivering Results: A written report.
+   *  (3)Delivering Results.